 - Finely chopped zest of 1 1/2 lemons, preferably organic

-- 3. In a stand mixer using the whisk attachment, combine the buttermilk, lemon juice, egg yolks, and lemon zest.
+- In a stand mixer using the whisk attachment and a clean bowl, combine the buttermilk, lemon juice, egg yolks, and lemon zest.
 Gradually add the flour mixture, then switch to a spatula and gently fold in the egg whites.
 Divide the batter among the prepared ramekins.

-These delectable little cakes are very easy to put together.
-You’ve just the right amount of tartness from the lemon to offset the slight sweetness of the very light and fluffy cake.
-I had a thin cake layer and a puddinglike topping, but that worked for me.
-Maybe if I cooked them a little longer they’d have less of a puddinglike topping?
-I don’t know, but I’ll keep making them, they’re that good.
+These delectable little lemon cakes are very easy to put together.
+You’ve got just the right amount of tartness from the lemon to offset the slight sweetness of the very light and fluffy cake.
+I had a thin cake layer and a pudding-like topping and that worked for me.
+I’ll keep making them, they’re that good.
 These are very nice little cakes.

 This tasted delicious and was quite easy to prepare.
 The top lemony pudding layer was a nice texture and perfect amount of lemon taste and sweetness.